-- ★21-★27 in Senior Business electives (See Note 3) - ★3-★9 in free electives at Faculté Saint-Jean
+★21-★27 in Senior Business electives (See Note 4)

+★3-★9 in free electives at Faculté Saint-Jean

 - (1) Students registered at Faculté Saint-Jean are required to take a minimum of ★9 in French language.
 They are advised to take a series of French courses depending on the path followed in their previous studies.
-For information concerning French language requirements see §164.2 in the Faculté Saint-Jean section of the Calendar.
-In certain circumstances, students may be required to take FRANC 231.
-The amount of free electives in Years One and Two may depend on the French pathway chosen. - (2) The free elective in Year Two must be chosen carefully keeping in mind the requirement for all students to select a major area of concentration.
+For information concerning French language requirements see §174.2 in the Faculté Saint-Jean section of the Calendar.
+The amount of free electives in Years One and Two may depend on the French pathway chosen. - (2) ALS and ESL courses cannot be used to satisfy this requirement.
+For further information concerning English language requirements see §173.5.3 in the Faculté Saint-Jean section of the Calendar - (3) The free elective in Year Two must be chosen carefully keeping in mind the requirement for all students to select a major area of concentration.
 Many majors recommend beginning required course work in Year Two.
-ADMI 322 (ACCTG 322) is recommended for most majors. - (3) See §54.1.3.
-Students are advised to examine §54.2 for Senior Business Electives consistent with the major of their choice.
+ADMI 322 (ACCTG 322) is recommended for most majors. - (4) See §64.1.3.
+Students are advised to examine §64.2 for Senior Business Electives consistent with the major of their choice.
 Some courses in the Faculty of Arts of the Faculty of Science may also be acceptable as Senior Business Electives for the purpose of the Bilingual BCom program.
 A maximum of ★42 in Senior Business Electives is permitted in Years Three and Four.

-- a.
-Students in the Bilingual BCom must choose a major area of specialization.
+- (1) Students in the Bilingual BCom must choose a major area of specialization.
 Where that major requires a minor area of specialization, students must complete the minor in accordance with major requirements.
 Minors are not required for most majors.
-Students should consult the relevant major in §§54.2.1 to 54.2.18. - Students may not complete a minor in the Bilingual BCom.
+Students should consult the relevant major in §§64.2.1 to 64.2.18. - (2) Students may not complete a minor in the Bilingual BCom.
 Students interested in coursework in this area should consult the major in International Business, or consult with the Faculté Saint-Jean for information concerning appropriate coursework.

-54.4 BCom (After Degree)
+BCom (After Degree) 64.4

-I. Program
+Program

 The After-Degree program is for students who already possess a University degree to add to their qualifications by acquiring basic business skills.
 After-Degree students may major in any available area.
 They should consider a major complementary to their previous degree.

-II.
+After-Degree Students are normally expected to fulfill the course load requirements of §63.7.
+However, there is limited space available for students who wish to pursue their program on a Part-time basis.
+Prior written permission of the Faculty of Business is required.
+Students are still required to meet all other requirements of the program including the time limit on completion of the degree in §63.8.
+Students interested in pursuing this option should contact the Undergraduate Programs Office.

 Sequence of Courses-For students possessing all prerequisites to the BCom program